jessicarush/git-notes/README.md

 Reset is the simplest if you want to revert all your files to an earlier commit and/or remove commits from your commit history.
 You have two main options using reset:

 `git reset [commit]`  –– this uses the default mode `--mixed` which removes all commits after [commit] in the history but preserves any changes made to your local files.
 If you do a `git status`, it will show as *changes not staged for commit*.
+As mentioned above `git reset filename.txt` is also a quick way to remove a file from the staging area.

-`git reset --soft [commit]`  –– is the same as above except all changes since [commit] will be stages and waiting for a new commit.
+`git reset --soft [commit]`  –– is the same as above except all changes since [commit] will be staged and waiting for a new commit.

 `git reset --hard [commit]`  –– **BE CAREFUL** removes all commits after [commit] AND reverts local files back to what they were at the specified [commit]